High temperature antiferromagnetism in Yb based heavy fermion systems proximate to a Kondo insulator

-Here, $C_{mag}$ indicates the magnetic part of the specific heat estimated as \textcolor{black}{ noted }in the caption of Fig. 2(b).
-Interestingly, the entropy in the paramagnetic state, e.g. at 40 K, increases with the Mn substitution and reaches a value around $R\ln2$ at $x \ge 0.27$ \textcolor{black}{ (Fig. 2(b) inset). }This indicates that the ground state remains doublet, but the associated Kondo temperature $T_{\rm K}$ decreases significantly with the Mn substitution as we will discuss in the following.
+To further understand the Mn substitution effects, we fitted both the $ab$-plane and the $c$-axis components of the susceptibility $\chi (T)$ using the Curie-Weiss (CW) law, $\frac{1}{\chi} = \frac{3 k_{\rm B} \left( T - \Theta_{\rm W} \right)} {N_{\rm A} P_{\rm eff}^{2} \mu_{\rm B}^{2} }$ where $k_{\rm B}$, $\Theta_{\rm W}$, $N_{\rm A}$, $P_{\rm eff}$ and $\mu_{\rm B}$ refer the Boltzmann constant, the Weiss temperature, the Avogadro's number, the effective moment and the Bohr magneton, respectively.
+The fitting was performed in the temperature range from 150~K to 250~K except for the $ab$-plane component of the pure system [Fig. \ref{fig:characterization}(a) inset].
+On the other hand, the magnetic part of the entropy $S_{\rm mag}$ was estimated by $S_{\rm mag} = \int \frac{C_{\rm mag}}{T} dT$, assuming a linear increase of $C_{\rm mag}$ between 0 and 2 K. Here, $C_{\rm mag}$ indicates the magnetic part of the specific heat estimated as noted in the caption of Fig. \ref{fig:characterization}(b).
+Interestingly, the entropy in the paramagnetic state, e.g. at 40 K, increases with increasing Mn substitution and reaches a value of about $R\ln2$ for $x \ge 0.27$ [Fig. \ref{fig:characterization}(b) inset].
+This indicates that the ground state remains a doublet, but the associated Kondo temperature $T_{\rm K}$ decreases significantly with increasing Mn substitution as we discuss in the following.

-Figure 2(d) shows the Kondo temperature $T_{\rm K}$, the Weiss temperature ($\Theta_{\rm W}$), and the effective moment ($P_{\rm eff}$).
-The Kondo temperature $T_{\rm K}$ was estimated using the temperature dependence of the entropy (Fig. 2(b) inset) using the relation,